-Therapists will also be available to discuss and address the psychological and behavioral side effects of getting through the heroin withdrawal process.
+Within a rehab center, a therapist will be available to discuss and address the additional psychological and behavioral side effects of getting through the heroin withdrawal process.

 Medication-Assisted Treatment For Heroin Withdrawal

-Fortunately, many medications have been approved for use by the FDA to treat heroin withdrawal.
-Medications can ease the discomfort of withdrawal, stave off cravings, and encourage a person to complete detox.
+Several opioid treatment medications have been approved for use by the FDA to treat heroin withdrawal.

 Medications used in MAT and detox programs for heroin withdrawal include: